Three Links

 The Three Links or Three Linkages (三通 (sān tōng)) was a 1979 proposal from the National People's Congress of the People's Republic of China (PRC) to open up postal, transportation (especially airline), and trade links between mainland China and Taiwan, with the goal of unifying Mainland China and Taiwan.

 Before the establishment of the "Three Links", communication between the two sides were routed through intermediate destinations, primarily Hong Kong; Macau; Jeju, South Korea and Ishigaki, Okinawa Prefecture, Japan.
 The "Three Links" were officially established on 15 December 2008, with the commencement of direct flights, shipping and post.

 History

-Proposal

 In December 1978, Deng Xiaoping and his supporters won the 3rd plenary session of the 11th Central Committee of the Chinese Communist Party, starting China's economic reform.
 This also began a new direction in the PRC's foreign policy.
 On January 1, 1979, Beijing proposed the Three Links of postal, commercial and transportation.
-It was also proposed together with the Four flows/Four exchanges which included relatives, tourists, academic groups, cultural groups and sports representatives.
-This was greeted in Taiwan by Republic of China (ROC) President Chiang Ching-kuo's Three Noes.
+It was also proposed together with the Four Exchanges, which included relatives, tourists, academic groups, cultural groups and sports representatives.

+1979–1986: ROC response

+In response to the Three Links, Republic of China (ROC) President Chiang Ching-kuo established the Three Noes policy (三不政策 (Sān Bù Zhèngcè)).
+When the United States broke diplomatic ties with the ROC in 1979, the PRC believed that it had complete leverage in convincing the ROC government to talk.
+President Chiang refused, reiterating that there were to be "no contact, no negotiation and no compromise" (不接觸，不談判，不妥協) with the PRC.